 Subway's 'Green Room' Aims to Attract Music Festival Crowd

 Bonnaroo, one of the largest music and arts festivals in the U.S., is underway, bringing with it an estimated 75,000 music fans to Manchester, Tennessee.
-Though this year’s festival features rock mainstays U2 and The Red Hot Chili Peppers as the main headliners, it features its typical, millennial-focused crowd.
+Though this year’s festival features rock mainstays U2 and The Red Hot Chili Peppers as the main headliners, it also has its typical, millennial-focused crowd.

 The room also offers “personal refreshment stations,” with wet wipes, sunscreen and other accessories.
 High-speed Wi-Fi and phone-charging stations are also part of the experience, giving attendees an extra incentive to stick around and hang out.

 Aside from this, the Green Room offers exclusive performances and meet and greets with festival artists.
-Indie rockers Cold War Kids are doing an acoustic performance at Bonnaroo today, while up-and-coming country singer Luke Combs performed an acoustic set yesterday.
+Indie rockers Cold War Kids are doing an acoustic performance in the Green Room at Bonnaroo today, while up-and-coming country singer Luke Combs performed an acoustic set yesterday.

 Bonnaroo is the third stop on Subway’s summer festival roadshow, with Firefly and Outside Lands later to come.
 The Green Room landed at Hangout Festival in Alabama and Governor’s Ball in New York last month.

 From the limited number of festivals I’ve attended, most of the restaurant vendors are local, or smaller organizations directly associated with the festival.
 This is a great way for smaller brands to get their name and product out to a local and national community.
 But if a well-known franchise popped up at one of these with an interactive experience, there’s little doubt it would attract a lot of attention—like Subway’s Green Room is doing now.